Position: Universal Time Series Foundation Models Rest on a Category Error: Related Works

 \subsection{Distributional Discrepancy}

 \textbf{Apart from the disagreement on the model architecture, the more significant issue that time series faces is the issue of generalization.} Unlike NLP where semantic tokens maintain consistent meaning across contexts, time series analysis is plagued by a fundamental violation of the i.i.d. assumption.
 This distributional discrepancy manifests along two orthogonal axes—\textbf{temporal and spatial}—both of which undermine the premise of a unified FM.

-The temporal non-stationarity indicates the training distribution differs from the future distribution.
+The temporal non-stationarity indicates that the training distribution differs from the future distribution.
 In the real world, the simplest form of distribution change is the variation in the statistical values of a sequence.
 The most common types are changes in the mean and variance.
 Methods like RevIN \cite{kim2021revin} and Non-stationary Transformers \cite{liu2022nonstationtrans} reduced this problem.
 However, apart from the changes in the statistical data, changes in the pattern or a sudden shift would further increase the unpredictability of the sequence, and these methods are unable to address this issue.
 The spatial non-stationarity indicates the distribution differences among different domains.
-Evidence showed that pre-training on diverse but weakly related datasets can degrade downstream performance compared to models trained directly on target data \cite{gongtowardsadap}.
-Only by dynamically adjusting the statistical parameters of the distribution during cross-domain transfer can the performance of the model be improved.
+Evidence showed that pre-training on diverse but weakly related datasets can degrade downstream performance compared to models trained directly on target data \cite{gongtowardsadap, xu2025gcb}.
+Only by dynamically adjusting the parameters of the distribution during cross-domain transfer can the performance of the model be improved.